EeshGupta/VQE_Research/Outline.md

 ### What did I learn?

+## Updates
+August 5, 2020: Familiar with dataset, information stored in visible layer, cost function.
+Emailed questions to Roger and Torlai on how multiple local hamiltonians can be measured, how to get P(x).
+BTW, events whose probabilities NN will calculate on 2 qubit device are 00,01,11,10 in th ZZ basis.

 ## References
 Torlai, Giacomo et al. “Precise Measurement of Quantum Observables with Neural-Network Estimators.”
 Physical Review Research 2.2 (2020): n. pag.
 Crossref.
 Web.